Icahn opens door to Blackstone tie-up on Dell bid

-Two of the most prominent U.S. investors could upset Michael Dell's $24.4 billion buyout bid for Dell Inc, after billionaire Carl Icahn opened the door to an alliance with Blackstone Group LP to wrest control of the computer maker from its founder.
+Two of the most prominent U.S. investors could upset Michael Dell's $24.4 billion buyout bid for Dell Inc DELL.O, after billionaire Carl Icahn opened the door to an alliance with Blackstone Group LP (BX.N) to wrest control of the computer maker from its founder.

 Icahn said on Monday he has started preliminary talks with Blackstone.
 Both sides have made bids that could be superior to the offer on the table from Michael Dell and private equity firm Silver Lake Partners LP.